junguler/_image-manipulation/Mosaic/README.md

 ```
 python3 ~/git-stuff/mosaic/mosaic.py
 ```
-because we are on a different folder than `mosaic.py` is we need to pass it's full path to our shell, now convert the svg file to png specifing it's width to be 1280 pixels for this example
+because we are on a different folder than `mosaic.py` is we need to pass it's full path to our shell, now convert the svg file to png specifying it's width to be 1280 pixels for this example
 ```
 ffmpeg -i output.svg -vf scale=1280:-1 mos-eiffel.png
 ```